Have you ever just looked at your house and were just disappointed in how it looks?

 But accidents happen!
 You cannot completely avoid them.

-They may also get the paint splatter all over your belongings (and on floors, windows or doors) without caring to clean them properly.
+They may also get the paint splatter all over your belongings (and on floors, windows, or doors) without caring to clean them properly.

 1- Communicate Politely to Get the Problems Fixed

-If you are having hard time dealing with your bad contractor/painter, it’s important that you start by staying friendly and polite.
+If you are having a hard time dealing with your bad contractor/painter, it’s important that you start by staying friendly and polite.

 You should first try talking to him about your concerns and ways on how he can get them fixed.

-If the contractor isn’t communicating well with you, you can try calling the highest person (like a manager) or an authority of the company who is in charge of your work.
+If the contractor isn’t communicating well with you, you can try calling the highest person (like a manager) or authority of the company who is in charge of your work.

-You should explain to them about the problems you are facing with your painter and ask about their plans on how they will be addressing them.
+You should explain to them the problems you are facing with your painter and ask about their plans on how they will be addressing them.